idugalic/micro-company/README.md

 ### Step 3: Run the application as

 - monolithic on localhost or
-- microservices on localhost or
+- microservices on localhost via docker or
-- microservices on swarm (mode) local cluster
+- microservices on docker swarm (mode) - local cluster
-- microservices on swarm (mode) AWS cluster
+- microservices on docker swarm (mode) - AWS cluster

 #### Run monolithic on localhost